Sardinella

-Sardinella is a genus of fish in the family Clupeidae found in the Atlantic, Indian and Pacific Ocean.
+Sardinella is a genus of fish in the family Dorosomatidae found in the Atlantic, Indian and Pacific Oceans.
 They are abundant in warmer waters of the tropical and subtropical oceans.
 Adults are generally coastal, schooling, marine fish but juveniles are often found in lagoons and estuaries.
 These species are distinguished by their ranges and by specific body features, but they are often confused with one another.
 Fish of the genus have seven to 14 striped markings along the scales of the top of the head.
 The paddle-shaped supramaxilla bones are characteristic; they separate Sardinella from other genera and their shapes help distinguish species.
 They have paired predorsal scales and enlarged fin rays.

 Species

-There are currently 24 recognized species in this genus:
+There are currently 27 recognized species in this genus: